GOP introduces new sex assault kit bill; AG calls it charade

 MADISON, Wis.
 (AP) — Assembly Republicans introduced a bill Friday to prevent a backlog of untested sexual assault kits, signaling the party has abandoned two previous proposals championed by Democratic Attorney General Josh Kaul.

 The move all but ensures the Legislature will accomplish nothing on the issue before its two-year session ends in March, depriving Kaul of a major political victory.
-The attorney general made testing the kits a major campaign issue in 2018.
-He called the new bill a “charade.”
+The attorney general made testing a major campaign issue in 2018, and he called the new bill a “charade.”

 “The legislation circulated today is transparently intended to allow Assembly Republicans to pretend to support legislation that can help prevent another backlog, when in reality they are preventing such legislation ... from becoming law,” Kaul said.

-Tens of thousands of sexual assault evidence kits have gone untested in the United States for a variety of reasons.
-Prosecutors may have decided some cases were too weak to pursue or dropped cases because victims wouldn't cooperate.
+Tens of thousands of sexual assault evidence kits in the U.S. have gone untested: Sometimes prosecutors decide cases are too weak to pursue, or victims refuse to cooperate.

-It also would allow students who have been sexually assaulted by another student or teacher to enter the state’s school choice programs regardless of eligibility.
-The programs offer students state subsidies to offset private school tuition.
-They’re a sticking point with Democrats, who argue that money could go to public schools.
+The measure also would create a sexual assault victim bill of rights and mandate police notify immigration authorities of anyone in the country illegally arrested or convicted of sexual assault.
+And it would allow a student who has been sexually assaulted by another student or teacher to enter the state’s school choice programs regardless of eligibility.
+The programs offer state subsidies to offset private school tuition.

+The immigration notification and school choice provisions almost certainly will be non-starters with Democrats.
+Republicans don't need them to pass the bill — the GOP controls both the Assembly and Senate — but the language promises to only deepen Democrat resentment.

+Steffen said student sexual assault victims deserve a chance to attend class elsewhere.
+As for the immigration clause, he said the notification requirement is meant to deter people in the country illegally from sexually assaulting other immigrants who fear that reporting such an attack puts them at risk of deportation.

+Asked why he introduced the bill when the original proposals have already cleared the Senate, he said those bills weren't going anywhere in the Assembly.
+He said “various individuals” opposed parts but that he's worked with so many people on the bills he didn't remember who or what they opposed.

-Steffen didn’t immediately return a message Friday.
-Sanfelippo said in a telephone interview that the new bill is much better than the proposals Kaul was pushing.
+Sanfelippo said the new bill is much better than the proposals Kaul was pushing.
 He promised to hold a hearing on the bill next week.

-“There’s no reason anybody should be against this bill if they truly want to protect sexual assault victims and make sure a backlog never happens again.”

 The bill still faces a long road after the public hearing.
 The health committee will have to schedule a vote and the bill would have to clear a full floor session to get out of the Assembly.
-The process is the same in the Senate.
+The Senate process is identical.
 All that would have to happen before the end of March.

 Sanfelippo insisted there’s plenty of time and took another jab at Kaul.